 The World Health Organization (WHO) defines mental health as not simply the absence of disorder but ‘a state of wellbeing in which every individual realises his or her own potential, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community’.

-Mental health problems in children and young people cause distress and can have wide-ranging effects, including impacts on educational attainment and social relationships, as well as affecting life chances and physical health.
+Mental health problems in children can have wide-ranging effects, including impacts on educational attainment and social relationships, as well as affecting physical health and life chances.
+However, in order to build resilience in children, teachers and childcare professionals must have the personal and professional resources to be resilient themselves.

 To DONATE to Invincible Me and help us to change the future for vulnerable children, please click the link below.